clover/codelab-remote-pay-cloud/README.md

 ### Did the Sale Succeed?

-Now, our POS needs to know whether or not the sale succeeded, so we can update our UI accordingly.
-We've previously used the `SaleRequest` class and `CloverConnector#sale` method to initiate a transaction, and now we'll use the `SaleResponse` class and `CloverConnectorListener#onSaleResponse` method to determine what actually occurred in the transaction.
+Now our POS needs to know whether or not the sale succeeded, so that we can update our UI accordingly (and, in practice, store the transaction results in our database).
+We've previously used the `SaleRequest` class and `CloverConnector#sale` method to initiate a transaction, and now we'll use the `SaleResponse` class and `CloverConnectorListener#onSaleResponse` method to learn how the transaction concluded.

 We'll use the [toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) method on the JavaScript `Number` class to handle number formatting.
-Refer to its browser compatibility table, and replace with a different library, or code, depending on your own POS's preferences and browser compatibility requirements.
+Refer to its browser compatibility table, and replace it with a different library or code, depending on your own POS's preferences and browser compatibility requirements.

 In `index.js`: